jjcrab/travel-safe/README2.md

 ## Description

-This website provides users up-to-date risk level and travel advisories for each country per travelers perspective, so travelers can consider if they are still comfortable going to the distinate countries base on the risk level.
+This website provides users up-to-date risk level and travel advisories for each country per travelers perspective, so travelers can consider if they are still comfortable going to the destination countries base on the risk level.
 If they still want to go, they can also use the travel advisories to prepare their trips.

 ## Technologies Used

 - React
 - Components, props, and state
 - React Router
+- CSS grid and flexbox

 ## API link